 When people who claim to believe in God consistently disobey Him, hurting us and those we love, this can be extremely frustrating, even debilitating, too painful to bear.
 (Ps 73:16) As we ourselves try our best to follow God, we naturally expect others in the Faith to do the same.
 But it isn’t so, at least it doesn’t appear to be.

-Perhaps my biggest mistake in life so far, which I think I’ve been making most of my life, is expecting Christians to do the right thing as a manner of life, getting frustrated, bewildered and upset when they won’t, and trying to change them.
+Perhaps my biggest mistake in life so far, which I think I’ve been making most of my life, is expecting professing Christians to do the right thing as a manner of life, getting frustrated, bewildered and upset when they won’t, and trying to change them.
 For years, the appearance of habitual, willful sin in others who claimed to be believers has destabilized me, tempting me to bitterness and resentment.

 If you find yourself struggling here, let me ask, would your pain diminish greatly if you knew the people hurting you and those you love are either unbelievers, haters of God and His elect, living lives of willful sin, or trying their best to obey God in their circumstances, such that if you could see what they do you’d be content that they’re doing pretty well, all things considered?

-Yet even knowing this, it seems to take repeated experience over time to work it down into my soul as experiential reality (Ro 5:3): YHWH’s restraint is the only reason anyone’s remotely good (2Th 2:7), and He has a reason, a perfectly coordinated plan, in absolutely everything He allows.
+Yet even knowing this, it seems to take repeated experience over time to work it down into fabric of my soul as experiential reality (Ro 5:3): YHWH’s restraint is the only reason anyone’s remotely good (2Th 2:7), and He has a reason, a perfectly coordinated plan, in absolutely everything He allows.
 (Ep 1:11)

 Yes, God is good and His plan is amazing; we saints are going to rejoice in it one Day, but as He’s working it out we’re often in pain (1Pe 1:6), and it can be overwhelming.
 (Ro 8:23) He routinely allows very difficult situations in our lives, and exhorts us to count it all joy.
 (Ja 1:2)